 This year’s Fundraising Effectiveness Survey, conducted by the Association of Fundraising Professionals and the Center on Nonprofits and Philanthropy at the Urban Institute, is based on results from 8,025 nonprofit respondents that use one of a dozen donor-software providers.
 The survey sample does not include many of the country’s largest charities, Mr. Dietz said, and the number of participating nonprofits has increased from year to year.

 Last year’s 5-percent net gain in new donations was smaller than 2013’s 10-percent net gain.
 That’s the largest since before the recession but still well below 2007, which saw a net gain of 14 percent.
-Last year’s donor-attrition rate was worse than in 2013, when there was no net change.
+In terms of donor retention, last year’s donor-attrition rate was worse than in 2013, when there was no net change.

 Growth-in-giving performance varies significantly according to organization size (based on total amount raised), with larger organizations performing much better than smaller ones.